folio-org/ui-ld-folio-wrapper/README.md

 ## Introduction

 Congratulations on creating a new Stripes UI app module!
-Follow the instructions below to run ui-marva and start your development.
+Follow the instructions below to run ui-linked-data and start your development.

 TODO: Modify this README to replace these sections about getting started.

 ## Dependencies
 This module requires the following components to function:

-1. [`@folio-eis/marva-next`](https://github.com/FOLIO-EIS/ui-linked-data) (also known as `ui-linked-data`, `marva-next`).
+1. [`@folio-eis/linked-data`](https://github.com/FOLIO-EIS/ui-linked-data) (also known as `ui-linked-data`, `linked-data`).
 This module needs to be built as a library in order for `ui-bf-folio-wrapper` to work.
 Refer to point 1 from its [Usage: As an embedded application](https://github.com/FOLIO-EIS/ui-linked-data?tab=readme-ov-file#as-an-embedded-application) section on how to do so.

 ## Prerequisites